 Howlers do not generally leave the treetops, and eat mainly leaves, as well as fruits, nuts and flowers.
 They get almost all the water they need from the food they eat.
 One of the few times they go on the ground is during very dry spells, when they need to find extra water.
 Howler monkeys have prehensile tails, or tails that can grip.
-The monkeys use their tails as a fifth limb to grip branches.
-Mostly they use their tails to help grip branches as they eat and move around high in the trees.
+The monkeys use their tails as a fifth limb to grip branches, mostly as they eat and move around high in the trees.
 The head and body of adult howler monkeys range from 22 to 36 inches long and their tail can add 23 to 36 inches.

-Sloths can defend themselves with their claws and teeth, but they tend to be a docile animal.
+Sloths can defend themselves with their claws and teeth, but they tend to be docile animals.
 Their life cycle in the wild is 10–15 years.
 In a zoo, a sloth may live more than 30 years.